 As someone over 60, I find myself suddenly interested in browsing obituaries.
 However, with the decline of newspapers, my only source is the “Notable Deaths” page on Wikipedia.
 Inevitably, my curiosity leads me to uncover some surprising and unusual details, so I thought I’d share my recent discoveries here.

-Continue reading “My Notable Death Dossier #1”Category: Climate insanity
+Continue reading “My Notable Death Dossier #1”A Feigenbaum tree of chaotic behavior?

 The above chart is a summary of various hurricane models predicting the future course of Hurricane Rafeal.
 I got it from an article at Watts Up With That by Kip Hansen, whose cv appears to be a Chaologist, or someone who studies chaos theory.
 The black spot above Cuba is the 24-hour point for the storm, and the diverging lines thereafter are predictions of its future course by the models.